wuyang1002431655/tango_with_django_19/manuscript/chapter-css.md

 	    position: relative;
 	}

 This has no effect on the positioning of our `.blue` element.
 What it does do however is change the positioning of `.blue` from `static` to `relative`.
-This paves the way for us to specify where - from the original position of our element - we now wish the element to be located at.
+This paves the way for us to specify where - from the original position of our element - we now wish the element to be located.

 {lang="css",linenos=off}
 	.blue {